linzhi/weibo-spider/README.md

-sina weibo comments grab
+sina weibo comments spider
 ===========

-+ extract weibo user's basic information, such as _statuses_,_comments_. this is official documentation[1].
++ extract weibo user's basic information, such as _statuses_ _comments_. this is official documentation[1].

 weibo.py